zopefoundation/z3c.saconfig/INSTALL.rst

 ============

-This package can be checked out from svn://svn.zope.org/repos/main/z3c.saconfig/trunk.
+This package can be checked out from https://github.com/zopefoundation/z3c.saconfig.
 You can then execute the buildout to download and install the requirements and install the test runner.
 Using your desired python run::

-  $ python bootstrap.py
+  $ python3 -m venv .
+  $ bin/pip install -r requirements.txt

 If installation configuration changes later, you need to run::